If the car you’re driving isn’t yours or you’re borrowing a car for a short period, you still need to make sure you’re an insured driver.

 - You bought a car for a short period of time and plan to sell it soon

-- You want to supplement your current insurance coverage for a short period of time because you will be driving the car more frequently
+- You want to supplement your current insurance coverage for a short period because you will be driving the car more frequently

 - Adding temporary coverage on an existing policy for a student family member who is coming to visit for the holidays or the summer

-There are several situations where you may not need to buy short-term car insurance—even if you are borrowing someone else’s car.
+There are several situations where you may not need a short-term car insurance policy—even if you are borrowing someone else’s car.
 These include:

 - Renting a car with a credit card that provides coverage.
 Many people don’t realize that their Visa, MasterCard, or American Express card offers member benefits that include rental car insurance coverage.
 While the amount of coverage may be very limited, you still have some coverage in the event something happens to the rental car.
 As long as you pay for the rental car using the right card, you would qualify for the card benefits.